 The drinking duck is a toy that many kids (and adults) enjoy playing with.
-You can see the drinking duck in action in the video at the link below:
+You can see the drinking duck in action in the video below:

 The motion of the duck illustrates a physical principle called vapor pressure.
 As the vapor pressure changes, the liquid in the duck moves up and down, causing the duck to move.

 When a partially filled container of liquid is sealed with a stopper, some liquid molecules at the surface evaporate into the vapor phase.
 However, the vapor molecules cannot escape from the container and so after a certain amount of time, the space above the liquid reaches a point where it cannot hold any more vapor molecules.
 Now some of the vapor molecules condense back into a liquid.
 The system reaches the point where the rate of evaporation is equal to the rate of condensation (see Figure below).
 This is called a dynamic equilibrium between the liquid and vapor phases.

 A dynamic equilibrium can be illustrated by an equation with a double arrow, meaning that the reaction is occurring in both directions and at the same rate.